dans2303/parkinsons-fastai/README.md

 It builds upon a prior machine learning pipeline developed using:

 - Gradient Boosting
 - XGBoost

-👉 This repository focuses on:
+This repository focuses on:

 - FastAI Tabular (Deep Learning)
 - Comparative analysis between machine learning and deep learning models

-* Gradient Boosting
-* XGBoost

-👉 This repository focuses on:

-* FastAI Tabular (Deep Learning)
-* Comparative analysis between machine learning and deep learning models

 ---